tanakatoo/pebbles-frontend/README.md

 Currently users are able to create an account, set up their profile and access the Study Buddy Board to message or save users.

+## About the app

+This is a react app that uses Tailwind CSS, Formik, moment, headless UI to create a site that can be used by both Japanese users and English speaking users with an custom translation component.

 ## APIs